 Certain grants are considered to be exchange transactions and revenue is recognized as expenses are incurred.
+Grant revenue received, but not earned, is classified as deferred revenue in the statements of financial position.

 Membership dues for core sustaining organizational members are recognized based upon the Organization's calendar year period.
 Dues for certain other organizational members are assessed upon each member's renewal date, and management has determined that any portion deferred to future periods is immaterial.